surge-synthesizer/shortcircuit-xt/src/Sprints.md

 - Generator keeps runnign after AEG is complete; don't
 - Zone Variants and the zone-sample-wrapper data object
 - Big Punt: Multi-Select
-- Voice Design for real and zone level modulators
-    - Lifecycle with GATED FINISHED CLEANUP etc
-    - AEG/FEG
-    - All the properties on the zone with the correct structures
-    - What are the params and how do they get there
-    - Pitch, pitch bend, etc...
-    - Playmodes, Loops and start/stop points
-    - Mod Targets
 - Generator play modes (onRelease needs a change)
 - Two big "is" questions: IsClientConnected; IsAudioRunning
 - All that round robin discord chat